 Central does allow applicants to undertake a distance interview for this course.
 If you live abroad and are unable to attend an interview in person you may, at the discretion of the Admissions Tutor, be offered the opportunity of a distance interview.
 If you are selected for interview in this manner you will be contacted (normally by email) in order to arrange a suitable time for an interview.
 This will be conducted on Skype, telephone or by ‘live’ email exchange and will normally be based upon material you will have been asked to submit in advance.
 The interview will be conducted by the Admissions Tutor in liaison with a colleague who will have sight of your submitted materials.

 Further information is in the How to Apply section.

 View profiles of the academic staff who teach on these courses.
-Click on each staff member to see their CV.
+Click on each staff member to find out more about them.

 Notable graduates of this course include:

 Jess Chambers (2014) is a Voice and Dialect Coach.
 She has worked for a number of West End productions, such as the Royal Shakespeare Company’s Matilda The Musical, in London and Sydney, and the West End musical Made in Dagenham, as well as for other productions at The Young Vic, The Finborough Theatre and The Bush Theatre in London.